Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

         || |vdots| || |vdots|   || |vdots|                                                                                 |
         +----------+------------+------------+------------+------------+------------+------------+------------+------------+

-.. admonition:: Open Question: Group types / metadata
+.. admonition:: Future Expansion: Group types / metadata

         Does this descriptor need some kind of group type (physical section / IC / logical section / ...) field or other metadata?